Updated: Aug 17

 If you would like to read my thoughts on baskets go to the Who is a Basket Case? post.

 Baskets are useful.
-They keep your frippery bits altogether, keeps your pens in one place, or perhaps hold your yarn.
-There are many crocheted baskets in my house and hold a variety of items.
+They keep your frippery bits altogether, keep your pens in one place, or perhaps hold your yarn.
+There are many crocheted baskets in my house that hold a variety of items.
 Enjoy his basket to store or organise your house.
 The basket will look great in any colour combination that suits your decor.

 Difficulty and Terminology: This is an easy pattern and uses US terminology.
 This pattern is worked with two strands held together From round 5 the stitches are worked back loop only and in a spiral.

 What You Will Need: 6.5 mm hook 1 ball 4 Seasons Pure Wool 8 ply in White 1 ball 4 Seasons Pure Wool 8ply in Mint Green Stitch marker Tapestry needle to weave in ends